 Even without the bookshops Hay-on-Wye is worth a visit.
 It is a medieval town, founded by the Normans in the 12th century.
 You can explore the narrow winding streets, passing the old castle and the Cheese Market.
 Or head outside the town for open countryside, the beautiful Wye Valley and the historic Offa’s Dyke Trail.

-But when we emerged from the shops with our piles of secondhand books, it was still raining.
-So we decided to leave the countryside for another time.
-We went in search of a traditional Welsh pub instead.
+But when I emerged from the shops with my pile of secondhand books, it was still raining.
+So I decided to leave the countryside for another time.
+I went in search of a traditional Welsh pub instead.